-What is sexual harassment?
+What is Sexual Harassment?

-Types of sexual harassment
+Some forms of sexual harassment include:

 Quid Pro Quo (meaning “this for that”)

 - Sexual favors of a victim are required in return for some action such as granting work, study, or grading or other benefits

-- Victim is subjected to unwelcome repeated sexual comments, innuendoes or touching, which alter conditions or interfere with academic or employment performance or access to opportunities provided by the institutions
+- Victim is subjected to unwelcome, repeated sexual comments, innuendoes or touching, which alter conditions or interfere with academic or employment performance or access to opportunities provided by the institutions

 - Unwelcome conduct of a sexual nature creates an intimidating, threatening or abusive working or learning environment or is so severe, persistent or pervasive that it affects a person’s ability to participate in or benefit from a University program or activity